Transfer Images from Paper to Fabric or Wood

 The environment in which you live has a significant impact on your mood and performance, and adding personality to a situation can be easy (and economical).
 Check out a project of image transfer with solvent for different materials, such as wood and fabric, which you can make yourself.

 The process of transferring images with solvent consists of “borrowing” the content of printed material, dissolving it chemically, and moving the image to a new surface.
 We will apply for image transfer on canvas bags and wooden meat boards, but you can go further and test on other objects of your choice using the same materials.

 First, think about what image or style you want to use.
-The possibilities are endless; just let your imagination flow.
-You can choose to print anything from phrases to illustrations, or even use your design.
-(Just remember to mirror/flip everything in your image before printing!)
+The possibilities are infinite; just let your imagination flow.
+You can choose to print anything from phrases to illustrations or even use your design.
+(Remember to mirror/flip everything in your image before printing!)
 I love Beyoncé, so I used some of her songs as inspiration for these examples.
 After collecting the photos, I started to create some designs.

 Print a mirrored/inverted version of your image in the desired size.
 The darker and more saturated your vision is, the better, as ink transferred more quickly.
-You must use a laser printer, which uses toner-based ink.
+It would be best if you use a laser printer, which uses toner-based ink.
 The ink in the inkjet printer can drain a lot.

 When you are ready to make the transfer, be sure to work in a well-ventilated area.
 Place the print image upside down on the fabric or wood surface you have chosen.
 If necessary, glue one side down using tape to keep it in place and not move during the process.
 Use a cotton ball or brush and saturate the backside of the print with acetone.